 On February 17, 2022, the FDA issued a public announcement stating that the administration was investigating possible bacteria contamination in powdered infant formula products manufactured at the Abbott Laboratories plant in Sturgis, Michigan.
 The powdered infant formula products produced at this facility include Abbott’s flagship brand Similac, and lesser brands EleCare, and Alimentum.

-The investigation was initiated after the FDA received four separate complaints of infants who were hospitalized with Cronobacter sakazakii infections.
+The investigation was initiated after the FDA received four complaints of infants hospitalized with Cronobacter sakazakii infections.

-All four of the infants in the complaints were infected after consuming powdered baby formula products that were made at the Abbott plant in Michigan.
-The infected infants came from three different states (Minnesota, Ohio, and Texas) and one of the infants died as a result of complications related to the infection.
+All four infants in the complaints were infected after consuming powdered baby formula products made at the Abbott plant in Michigan.
+The infected infants came from three different states (Minnesota, Ohio, and Texas), and one of the infants died due to complications related to the infection.

-The FDA public announcement cautioned consumers to avoid purchasing or using any powdered baby formula products that were made at the Sturgis, Michigan plant.
+The FDA public announcement cautioned consumers to avoid purchasing or using powdered baby formula products made at the Sturgis, Michigan plant.
 FDA investigators are conducting an onsite inspection of the Abbott plant in Michigan and testing environmental samples.
-This inspection has already found evidence that seems to confirm the presence of Cronobacter contamination at the facility.
+This inspection has already found evidence that confirms the presence of Cronobacter contamination at the facility.

 Here is a quote from Politico on March 5, 2022, that summarizes this mess:

 “It’s kind of alarming that we know more about Russian military tactics in Ukraine than we do about FDA’s actions regarding the Abbott facility.”